SiteBits

 Inside, one of the most striking features is the central stair with its curvy concrete ballustrade.
 (Given that the elevator service is spotty, you'll probably have to use it at some point during your visit).
 The café's interior is also very interesting.

 Those familiar with this corner of Madrid may have a hard time remembering the building before the renovations.
 This is because it was previously obstructed by a gas station.
-Following the architects' advice, the owners (Fundación La Caixa) decided to buy and demolish it, creating an adjacent plaza and opening the building onto Paseo del Prado.
+Following the architects' advice, the owners (Fundación La Caixa) decided to buy and demolish it, creating an adjacent plaza and opening the building onto the Paseo del Prado.

 Madrid 28014